tristanbatchler/japan-blog/_posts/2023-02-04-yamanouchi.md

 {% include image-gallery.html folder="/assets/uploads/images/yamanouchi/1.2" caption="Tristan couldn't resist the Samurai Burger." %}

-After our Maccas adventure, we hopped on another train to Nagano.
+After our Maccas adventure, we hopped on another train to Nagano (長野).
 We had a bit of a funny moment when an older lady sitting next to us decided to move seats after we started chatting.
 We also had a bit of a panic when we couldn't find our train, but a kind local helped us out.

 {% include image-gallery.html folder="/assets/uploads/images/yamanouchi/1.3" %}